Object-fabrication Targeted Attack for Object Detection: Method

 \subsection{Overall Framework}

-In order to ‘fabricate’ a fake object in the source image without relying on the detected object, a guided image containing the target object is introduced specifically to achieve the TA-fabrication attack.
-Moreover, we propose to attack the internal feature layer of the detection model instead of the final output layer which exploited in the traditional TA-mislabeling attack.
-The key idea of the proposed method is to employ the targeted feature space attack to change part of the semantic feature of the source image towards that of the target object in the guided image, thus fooling the detector to predict the target object with a specific label in the source image.
+In order to ‘fabricate’ a fake object in the victim image without relying on the detected object, we propose to attack the internal feature layer of the detection model instead of the final output layer which is exploited in traditional targeted attacks.
+The key idea of the proposed method is to employ the targeted feature space attack to change part of the semantic feature of the victim image towards that of the target object in the guided image, thus fooling the detector into predicting the target object with a specific label in the victim image.

 The overall framework of the proposed TFA is shown in Fig.~\ref{fig.overall}.
-Firstly, a well-trained object detection model is applied to extract the features of the guided image and the source image.
+Firstly, a guided image is introduced to construct the target object feature.
+Next, a well-trained object detection model is applied to extract the features of the guided image and the victim image.
 Then, a dual attention mechanism is employed to filter out the critical features that can represent the target object (e.g. dog) in the extracted features of the guided image.
-Next, the small perturbation is constantly updated by optimizing the loss function consisting of the guided image feature space and adversarial example feature space.
-Eventually, the final adversarial example for the specific class can be obtained by adding the perturbation to the source image.
-In the following content, we will formulate the proposed targeted attack mode and present the attack process in detail.
+After that, the small perturbation is constantly updated by optimizing the loss function consisting of the guided image feature space and adversarial example feature space.
+Finally, the final adversarial example for the specific class can be obtained by adding the perturbation to the victim image.
+In the following content, we will formulate the proposed targeted attack method and present the attack process in detail.